The Grad Student's Guide to Submitting an NSF DDIG Proposal

 8. From the FastLane main menu, set SRO access for the proposal to "view and edit but not submit", and then notify your ORA grants specialist that the proposal is available for their review.
 They prefer not to wait until the last minute to be given this level of access, so don't worry if you don't actually have any documents uploaded or forms filled out yet.

 9. Your budget must be approved by ORA before the proposal can be submitted.
 There's no need to finish your narrative section before you complete your budget.
-Send your completed budget as an Excel spreadsheet, with the accompanying justification as a Word file, to email@example.com, with a request that your budget be reviewed for an NSF DDIG proposal.
-It is prudent to send your budget to ORA for review at least 7-10 business days before the deadline.
+Send your completed budget as an Excel spreadsheet (using the template provided in the sidebox), with the accompanying justification as a Word file, to email@example.com, with a request that your budget be reviewed for an NSF DDIG proposal.
+It is prudent to send your budget to ORA for review at least two weeks before the deadline (by 24 September 2015).
+Then, prepare the rest of your proposal; be sure to follow the ORA’s tipsheet (linked in the sidebox).
 [Note: Be very nice to your ORA grants specialist: this person will be responsible for checking that your entire submission follows all requirements, helping you correct any problems, and getting it submitted on time.
 You may have need to chat with this person several times before your proposal is submitted; it's okay to ask for his or her direct phone number.]

 10. As soon as the budget has been approved by ORA, your proposal can be routed through the IU Kuali Coeus (KC) system.
 Your PI or an ORA specialist can create the route sheet in KC [you will be listed as co-PI], and then your advisor must electronically "submit" the route sheet to initiate the university approval process.
 This process can move quite quickly, but it is prudent to start the KC routing process at least 5 business days before the deadline, to allow ample time for all offices to approve the sheet.